 - nine sizes to fit every face and every person aged two years old and up

-Along with the free printable pattern, we have two design options with full free tutorials, so you can make your fitted face masks with or without the soft, stretchy knit binding around the edges of the mask.
+Along with providing our free printable pattern in 9 different sizes, we have two design options with full free tutorials, so you can make your fitted face masks with or without the soft, stretchy knit binding around the edges of the mask.

 This knit binding option is wonderful for all ages, but it is especially ideal for kids as it creates a comfy mask with stretchy edges that gather and fit perfectly around their faces, which helps to create a tighter seal with better protection.